JeffGoderie/MotorAR/README.md

 # MotorAR

+**Due to issues with storing unity data on GitHub a zipped version of the project has been placed there as well, this is the one that should be downloaded in order to test or use it.**

 Latest builds can be found in the lastBuild Folder.

 There is a Feedback program where game data can be loaded.
 Game data is stored in the Data folder.